envoyproxy/ratelimit/README.md

 Note that Memcache has a max key length of 250 characters, so operations referencing very long descriptors will fail.

-When using multiple memcache nodes in `MEMCACHE_URL=`, one should provide the identical list of memcache nodes to all ratelimiter instances to ensure that a particular cache key is always hashed to the same memcache node.
+When using multiple memcache nodes in `MEMCACHE_HOST_PORT=`, one should provide the identical list of memcache nodes to all ratelimiter instances to ensure that a particular cache key is always hashed to the same memcache node.

 # Contact